Home

 The idea is to collect all constraints involving X, (natural) join all the constraints to make \(c_x(X, \bar{Y})\) where \(\bar{Y} \) is all other variables neighbouring X. Then, project onto (select columns of) \(\bar{Y} \) only, and this one big relation would then replace all relations including X.

-Natural join is denoted \(\bowtie\), can see CS258 / SQL natural join
+Natural join is denoted \(\bowtie\), can see CS258 / SQL natural join for how it works.

-Say we have a table \(r\) with \(A, B, C\), the projection onto \(B, C\) is denoted \(\pi_{\{B, C\}}r\), with \(\pi\) standing for project - it's akin to select distinct from B, C
+Say we have a table \(r\) with \(A, B, C\), the projection onto \(B, C\) is denoted \(\pi_{\{B, C\}}r\), with \(\pi\) standing for project - it's akin to select distinct from B, C.

 Example.
 Let us have a CSP with variables \(A, B, C\) each with domains \(\{1,2,3,4\}\).
 We want to remove B. The constraints involving B are \(A < B\) and \(B < C\).